mongodb/docs/source/tutorial.rst

 There are a couple of interesting things to note about this example:

 - The result from :py:meth:`~pymongo.collection.Collection.insert_many` now
-  returns two :py:class`~bson.objectid.ObjectId` instances, one for each inserted document.
+  returns two :py:class:`~bson.objectid.ObjectId` instances, one for each inserted document.
 - ``new_posts[1]`` has a different "shape" than the other posts - there is no ``"tags"`` field and we've added a new field,